The actuation of sound change

 Introduction

 In William Shakespeare's times, 'knee' and 'knot' were pronounced with a /k/, just like German does today.
 But why did English and not German drop the /k/?
-This question is part of the actuation of sound change, recognised as one of the greatest challenges in linguistics, and which is about explaining why sound change happens, and why languages can follow such different paths of sound change.
+This question is part of the actuation of sound change, recognized as one of the greatest challenges in linguistics, and which is about explaining why sound change happens, and why languages can follow such different paths of sound change.

 The Actuation Puzzle